Introduction to Unix#

 Course Objectives#

-• Describe what the shell is and how you access it
+• Describe what the shell is and how to access it.

 Pre-requisite Knowledge#